Why Teens Have More Than One Snapchat Account (And What Parents Should Know)

 If you’re wondering what those signs can look like in real life, I wrote more about the subtle language shifts parents sometimes miss here:

-Teenagers have always created private spaces.
-Those of my vintage (ahem) passed notes in class – yes, way back in the day of pencil and paper.
-We had late-night phone calls on the family landline, mall corners where parents rarely appeared, and friendships that unfolded mostly outside adult view.
+Those of my vintage (ahem) passed notes in class, had late-night phone calls on the family landline, and spent time with friends outside adult view.

-What’s changed is the scale and speed of the world our kids are navigating.
+What’s changed is the scale and speed.

 That doesn’t mean parents have to become digital detectives.